trp86/BigData/spark/scala/app-ts-generate-sessionid/README.md

 ###### click_ts:- Contains eventtimestamp
 ###### user_id:- Contains user id

+"app-ts-generate-sessionid" will enrich the data with sessionId.
+######  Session Definition:- Session expires after inactivity of 60 minutes,because of inactivity no clickstream record will be generated.It remains active for total duration of 2 hours.

 "app-ts-generate-sessionid" will output the data in the below way.

 user_id | sessionId | click_time | activity_time